Skip to content

 The three institutions differ to some extent in the way they provide benefits and in the amount of contributions or co-payments to be made by the insured person, but are similar overall.

-E-Card Registration
+E-Card registration

 In Austria, every insured person, including co-insured family members, has an E-Card, a card with microchip that you must bring with you to all doctor examinations.

 It serves as proof of your insurance status and gives doctors access to your electronic health record (ELGA).
 It is recommended that you always carry the e-card with you, as it gives you universal access to the public system of hospitals, doctors and treatment centers throughout the country.

 With the e-card, doctors and pharmacists can see what medication you are taking, to avoid adverse effects from incompatible medications.
 It also allows your doctor to upload prescriptions electronically so that you can easily receive recurring prescriptions from your local pharmacy.

 Although your data is protected, you can still opt out of the ELGA system.
 You can view your personal data at any time through the ELGA data portal.
+Another electronic ID card that is recommended for all Austrians is the ID Austria.

 You can use it to easily log in to important online services, e.g. when filing your tax return with the tax office or when submitting invoices from private doctors and public insurance companies for partial reimbursement.
-You can find more information on ID Austria in the Living in Austria section, chapter 3.10

 For insured persons without Austrian citizenship, one more important step is required after receiving the Austrian social security number in order to obtain an e-card with a photo.
 You must bring a passport photo to one of the registration offices.
 An online appointment is required.